adriamanu/personal-website/content/authors/admin/_index.md

 ---

 Hello, I'm Manu, a 25-year-old French developer.<br>
-Passionate about programming, I am increasingly turning to the world of ops / system administration.<br>
+Passionate about programing, I am increasingly turning to the world of ops / system administration.<br>
 This site is my curriculum vitae!